madebypixel02/push_swap/README.md

 pa
 ```

+## Optimization

+This algorithm is pretty straightforward, and there are only a handful of ways to optimize it.
+First of all, I made a special case for sorting 7 numbers or less, which uses a more efficient algorithm than radix sort, sorting three numbers in less than 2 steps.
+To *actually* optimize radix sort, I tried a few things:

+* Don't push the bottom elements from a to b if they're already in place
+* Don't push the botttom elements from b to a if they're already in place
+* Check if the stack is already sorted before pushing to b
+* TBA

 ## Performance

 As I said before, this algorithm isn't the fastest one, yet it does a pretty good job overall.
 Here are the average moves needed to sort stacks of different sizes: